If you are coming to Bucks New University from a country that’s outside of the EU, EEA or Switzerland, you are likely to need a Student Route visa.

 Any questions, or need help with your visa application?
 Contact our admissions officer.

-In 2012 the Home Office introduced credibility interviews for applicants applying for Tier 4 visas from overseas.
+In 2012 the Home Office introduced credibility interviews for applicants applying for Student Route visas from overseas.

 You may need to attend one of these.
 The purpose of the interview is to check that your intentions to study in the UK are genuine.